 Milwaukee Road 261 at East Campbell.
 We high-tailed it to Norcross.

-The Great Northern water tower is still here.
+The Great Northern water tower was still here.

-Milwaukee Road 261 at Norcross.
+Milwaukee Road 261 and its train at Norcross bound for Minneapolis.
 Then it was back to the highway.

 Milwaukee Road 261 at Herman.
 East we went!